The history of technology, a huge subject presented in a huge museum. Since its foundation in 1906, the exhibition area of ... More

-The history of technology: a huge subject presented in a huge museum.
-Since its foundation in 1906, the exhibition area of the Deutsches Museum has expanded to 55,000 square meters.
+The history of technology, a huge subject presented in a huge museum.
+Since its foundation in 1906, the exhibition area of the Deutsches Museum has gradually expanded to 55,000 square meters (592015.36 square feet).
 This museum is unique in its concentration on the history and development of technology and natural science.
 Numerous objects and interactive models (eg. a planetarium and coal mine) are used to demonstrate mankind's progress over the centuries.
-See website for admission prices.
+See website for further details.

 the largest and oldest science museum in the world, and by the end of the day you believe it!
 We got there at 9:30 and stayed until 3:30 and only saw 3 of the 6 floors! plenty of things to do for my 8 and 11 year olds.